stevegrunwell/technical-debt/slides.md

     * Application code has been decoupled from and isn't concerned with which implementation its given, just the `MailerInterface`
 * Switching (for example) from Postmark to Sendgrid is a matter of configuration, not changes to the actual sending code
 * Makes it easier to test individual implementations
+* Blog post I wrote after having to cut down this part of the talk considerably

 ----